Home | Event Info | Registration | Group Challenge | Heart Health | Ski & Snowshoe Resources | Sponsors | Contact

 What happens if there is bad weather?

-Since XC skiing and snowshoeing are winter sports, we anticipate the Tour taking place on-time no matter what the conditions.
-The only exception would be if the Century Lakes Highway or the Mt Bachelor Ski Area itself had to close (almost never happens).
+Since XC skiing and snowshoeing are winter sports, we anticipate the Tour taking place on-time pretty much no matter what the conditions.
+The only exception would be if Century Lakes Highway or the Mt Bachelor Ski Area itself had to close (almost never happens).
 You can get real time weather conditions from the Mt Bachelor website so it's very easy to prepare for whatever we'll see on event morning.
 The event route itself is very protected, has no avalanche danger, and you will be on or close to plowed or groomed trails/roads at all times so safety should not be an issue in any weather situation.
 If it ever happens and we have to cancel outright, we'll try to find a make-up date (but no promises).
-In that extreme situation, 100% of net proceeds will still go to the American Heart Association so your fees will certainly not be wasted (and in an event cancellation we can issue tax receipts for anyone that would like one).
+In that extreme situation, 100% of net proceeds will still go to local ski equipment loaner groups so your fees will certainly not be wasted (and in an event cancellation we can issue tax receipts for anyone that would like one).

 This is a really great idea for a winter event, can I help?

 Yes, yes, yes!!!
-We would love to get a handful of volunteers to help with various easy chores both before and during the Tour.
-But the biggest help for this event is simply recruiting more participants.
-Co-workers, friends, daughters, your mother, aunts, cousins -- see if you can get 10+ participants and be part of the Group Challenge.
-The bigger the Tour, the bigger the impact for heart health in our community!
-Remember -- Net proceeds benefit our local chapter of the American Heart Association.
+The biggest help for this event is simply recruiting more participants.
+Co-workers, friends, daughters, your mother, aunts, cousins, neighbors, whatever.
+The bigger the Tour, the bigger the impact for winter health in our community!
+Remember -- Net proceeds benefit MBSEF and OISRAN efforts to provide affordable loaner gear for youth and junior skiers.